Zhiro90/bat-zhiro-quicktools/README.md

 * **PASTE2FILE:** Instantly saves your clipboard text to a timestamped `.txt` file.
 * **OCRPDF:** Add searchable text layers to PDFs (requires Python).
 * **COMIC2PDF:** Convert CBZ/CBR to PDF (and vice-versa).
+* **UPDATER:** Native self-updater that fetches and installs the latest version of this suite directly from GitHub.

 ---